 Coffee beans roasting (Video)

-• Regardless of the particular method used, roasting gradually raises the temperature of the beans to between 431 and 449 degrees Fahrenheit (220-230 degrees Celsius).
+The beans are roasted in huge commercial roasters according to procedures and specifications which vary among manufacturers (specialty shops usually purchase beans directly from the growers and roast them on-site).
+The most common process entails placing the beans in a large metal cylinder and blowing hot air into it.
+An older method, called singeing, calls for placing the beans in a metal cylinder that is then rotated over an electric, gas, or charcoal heater. • Regardless of the particular method used, roasting gradually raises the temperature of the beans to between 431 and 449 degrees Fahrenheit (220-230 degrees Celsius).
 This triggers the release of steam, carbon monoxide, carbon dioxide, and other volatiles, reducing the weight of the beans by 14 to 23 percent.
 The pressure of these escaping internal gases causes the beans to swell, and they increase their volume by 30 to 100 percent.
-Roasting also darkens the color of the beans, gives them a crumbly texture, and triggers the chemical reactions that imbue the coffee with its familiar aroma (which it has not heretofore possessed).
+Roasting also darkens the color of the beans, gives them a crumbly texture, and triggers the chemical reactions that imbue the coffee with its familiar aroma (which it has not heretofore possessed). • After leaving the roaster, the beans are placed in a cooling vat, wherein they are stirred while cold air is blown over them.
+If the coffee being prepared is high-quality, the cooled beans will now be sent through an electronic sorter equipped to detect and eliminate beans that emerged from the roasting process too light or too dark.

 Coffee Grinding

 The roasted coffee bean is next ground to enable the flavour, aroma and colour to be easily extracted.
 The degree to which the coffee beans are ground is related to the type of coffee making-equipment that is being used.
 Finer the grains are, stronger/bitter is the flavour.
 Prolonged infusion doesn’t add anything of advantage except possibly bitterness.
+Ground coffee deteriorates even faster than the roasted beans.
+This is because the flavouring oils are highly volatile.
+Ground coffee will lose 20% of its freshness in one day and upto 50% in three weeks, if not stored in an air-tight container.
+Moreover, it will develop certain staleness as a result of volatile oils being easily oxidized.

 Coffee Blending